harsimar25bcy10230-lab/cs/README.md

 i used loops like if elif else along with append ,remove to add book and remove book to the removedbooks list to show the current state of library books.
+working:
+a user inputs his option 1-5 depending on which service they need and program performs that

 the output is:
 <img width="1624" height="686" alt="Screenshot 2025-11-25 191233" src="https://github.com/user-attachments/assets/2bcc27da-fc24-4975-9c93-8216b6ace890" />